Client Deposits & Advance Payments: Do You Owe VAT in the UAE?

 The Accounting Treatment: Deferred Revenue

-From a Corporate Tax perspective, the treatment of advance payments is equally important.
-When you receive a deposit for a project that has not yet been completed, that money is not yet your revenue.
+From a Corporate Tax perspective, when you receive a deposit for a project that has not yet been completed, that money is not yet your revenue.
 It represents a liability — an obligation to deliver a service in the future.
-In accounting terms, this is recorded as "Deferred Revenue" or "Contract Liabilities" on your balance sheet.
+In accounting terms, this is recorded as "Deferred Revenue" on your balance sheet.

 Practical Documentation

-A signed contract or Statement of Work that defines the scope of the project, the payment schedule, and the milestones against which payments are tied.
+• A signed contract or Statement of Work defining the scope, payment schedule, and milestones.

-A formal receipt or pro-forma invoice issued at the time the deposit is received, clearly stating that the payment is a deposit against a future supply.
+• A formal receipt or pro-forma invoice issued at the time the deposit is received.

-A final Tax Invoice issued upon completion of the project, which references the deposit already received and shows the remaining balance due.
+• A final Tax Invoice issued upon completion of the project, which references the deposit already received.

 Refundable vs. Non-Refundable Deposits

-The VAT treatment of a deposit can also depend on whether it is refundable.
-A refundable security deposit — one that will be returned to the client if the project does not proceed — may not constitute a taxable supply at the time it is received, as no service has been committed.
-However, a non-refundable deposit — one that is retained regardless of whether the project proceeds — is generally treated as consideration for a supply and is subject to VAT at the time of receipt.
+A refundable security deposit — one that will be returned to the client if the project does not proceed — may not constitute a taxable supply at the time it is received.
+A non-refundable deposit is generally treated as consideration for a supply and is subject to VAT at the time of receipt.

 Conclusion

-Advance payments and deposits are a healthy and practical feature of running an IT business.
-Managing them correctly — both for VAT and for Corporate Tax purposes — requires disciplined accounting from the moment the funds arrive in your account.
-With the right processes in place, this need not be complicated.
+Managing deposits and advance payments correctly — both for VAT and for Corporate Tax purposes — requires disciplined accounting from the moment the funds arrive in your account.

-Need help setting up your accounting processes to handle client deposits and advance payments correctly?
-Contact Khizr UAE for professional support.
+Need help setting up your accounting processes to handle client deposits correctly?
+Contact Khizr UAE.

 Email: info@khizruae.com | Phone: 050 428 3999